Approved: May 2015

 International pharmacy graduates enrolled in the University of Toronto’s PharmD for Pharmacists Program who have successfully completed the Pharmacy Examining Board of Canada’s Evaluating Exam for Pharmacists and meet the College’s language proficiency registration requirement may register as a student if they do not meet the decision criteria for this policy.

 Individuals who are enrolled in the University of Toronto’s PharmD for Pharmacists Program

-, registered in good standing as pharmacists and practising in another jurisdiction, and meet the requirements for registration as an intern other than having successfully completed studentship within the previous year may register as interns solely for the purpose of completing the program’s experiential rotations.
+, registered in good standing as pharmacists and practising in another Canadian jurisdiction, and meet the requirements for registration as an intern other than having successfully completed studentship within the previous year may register as interns solely for the purpose of completing the program’s experiential rotations.

 The certificate of registration for interns registered under this policy is valid for two years.
 College staff will extend the validity for these interns’ certificates of registration in one year increments for a maximum of two additional years if the intern continues to meet the Decision Criteria.